 The Lack of Breastfeeding is Costing Lives

 Breastfeeding is an extremely personal decision between mother and child.
 This is first and foremost must be recognized as we begin this discussion.
-Hopefully, as you read this, you will not become incensed or frustrated at the opinion of the writer of this blog.
+There is ongoing research that is showing that the lack of breastfeeding is costing lives.

 Recent studies have concluded that almost 1000 deaths per year could theoretically be avoided by simple breastfeeding alone.
 Therefore, these deaths have been referred to as “Preventable Deaths“.